chrismo80/Is/Docs/Is.md

 - __`IsDeeplyEquivalentTo<T>(actual, expected, ignorePaths, expression)`__: _Asserts that the `actual` sequence matches the `expected` sequence ignoring item order by using Deeply Equality comparer of `T`._
 - __`IsEquivalentTo<TKey, T>(actual, expected, ignoreKeys)`__: _Asserts that the `actual` dictionary matches the `expected` dictionary ignoring order.
 Optional predicate can be used to ignore specific keys._
 #### <u>Comparisons</u>
 Comparisons assertion extensions.
-Import with: using static Is.Assertions.Comparisons;
+Import with: using static Is.Assertions;
 - __`IsApproximately<T>(actual, expected, precision, expression)`__: _Asserts that the `actual` floating point is approximately equal to `expected` considering an `precision`._
 - __`IsApproximately<T>(actual, expected)`__: _Uses default precision from configuration_
 - __`IsPositive<T>(actual)`__: _Asserts that the `actual` numeric value is positive (greater than zero)._